FullStackDev-UK/laravel6/readme.md

 ## Axios / JSON

-Pass data from one end to the other
+Axios passes JSON-formatted data from one end to the other

-## MySql
+## MariaDB

 Persists data on the server